Our FAQs should answer all of your questions! But if you still are not sure, you can contact us as firstname.lastname@example.org.

 Yes.
-Students must be seeking an Associate's degree or higher in order to qualify.
-AAIA does not fund certificate programs, but if you are getting an Associate's degree or higher at a technical school, you would qualify.
-Additionally, we do not fund seminary or theology students, but if you are getting a non-religion degree such as nursing, at a religious based institution you would qualify.
+Students must be seeking an Associate's degree or higher to qualify.
+The Association does not fund certificate programs.
+An allowance is made for applicants obtaining an Associate's degree or higher at a technical school.
+Additionally, the Association does not fund seminary or theology students.
+If the applicant is obtaining a non-religious degree such as nursing, at a religious based institution, they would qualify.

 Do I have to be attending a specific school or a school in a specific part of the country to qualify?

-AAIA funds students attending several types of schools – universities, community colleges, tribal colleges, technical colleges and private colleges.
-All schools must accredited by one or more of the accrediting agencies recognized by the US Department of Education.
+The Association funds students attending several types of schools – universities, community colleges, tribal colleges, technical colleges, private colleges, and nonprofit and accredited.
+All schools must be accredited by one or more of the accrediting agencies recognized by the US Department of Education.

 Why Didn't I Receive a Scholarship?